-From (Table 7), a relation between density and Young's modulus can be distinguished, presented according to the Ashby plot that is a scatter plot, which displays two or more properties of many materials or classes of materials [132].
+From (Table 7), a relation between density and Young's modulus can be distinguished, presented according to the Ashby plot that is a scatter plot, which displays two or more properties of many materials or classes of materials [139].
 These plots are useful to compare the ratio between different properties.
-An example of the stiff/light part discussed above would have Young's modulus on one axis and density on the other axis, with one data point on the graph for each candidate material.
-On such a plot, it is easy to find not only the material with the highest stiffness, or that with the lowest density, but that with the best ratio E/ρ .
+An example of the stiffness/lightness ratio discussed above, which would have Young's modulus on one axis and density on the other, with one data point on the graph for each candidate material.
+On such a plot, it is easy to find not only the material with the highest stiffness, or that with the lowest density, but that with the best $^{E}/{\rho}$ ratio.
 Using a log scale on both axes facilitates the selection of the material with the best plate stiffness.

-The benefit of this study allows us to define our target on producing optimal flexible polyurethane foams, where the cost is not the only important factor in material selection, the key design objective was the stiffness of a plate of the material, where we are looking for an optimal combination of density, Young's modulus that provides us to study the relation between these two parameters in our diagram.
-Figure 43 presents a plot of Young's modulus vs density of the results with log-log scaling.
+The benefit of this study allows us to define our target on producing optimal flexible polyurethane foams, where the cost is not the only important factor in material selection.
+The key design objective was the stiffness of a plate of the material, where we are looking for an optimal combination of density and Young's modulus that provides us to study the relation between these two parameters in our diagram.
+Figure 44 presents a plot of Young's modulus vs density of the results with log scaling on the ordinate.

-Figure 43: The Plot of Young's modulus vs density.
+Figure 44: The Plot of Young's modulus vs density.

-From the results of the diagram presented in (Figure 43), we illustrate a new range for Young's modulus values between (0.0001-0.00002 GPa).
-This range is completely new compared to the recent research in the case of flexible foams (see Figure 44).
-Where the range of density is almost the same as other recently published results.
-The gray points represent the long-chain length, \geq C6, they are centered between blue and green in the density range between 73-80 kg·m-3.
-Moreover, the green points are mainly represented on the right with a density range between 64-82 kg·m-3.
-These correspond to the branched-chain with chain length \leq C4, as for the blue points are the majority represented on the left, correspond to the straight chain with chain length \leq C4, the density range along between 70-85 kg·m-3.
+From the results of the diagram presented in Figure 44, we illustrate a new range for Young's modulus values between (0.0001-0.00002 GPa).
+This range is completely new compared to the recent research in the case of flexible foams (see Figure 45).
+Whereas the range of density is almost the same as other recently published results.
+The gray dots represent the long-chain alcohols, $\geq C6$, they are centered between blue and green with the density range between 73-80 kg·m-3.
+Moreover, the green dots are mainly represented on the right side with a density range between 64-82 kg·m-3.
+These correspond to the branched-chain with chain length $\leq C4$, since for the blue dots the majority are represented on the left side, they correspond to the straight chain with chain length $\leq C4$, the density range is along between 70-85 kg·m-3.

-Figure 44: A chart of Young's modulus and density for materials created using the CES EduPack 2007 software with the Level 2 database.
+Figure 45: A chart of Young's modulus and density for materials created using the CES EduPack 2007 software with the Level 2 database.

-The results showed that the addition of different mono-alcohols as a second polyol in the polyurethane composition influences selected properties of the obtained material.
-PU foams were made with a high concentration of mono-alcohols from C1 to C4 with a straight-chain and branched-chain; they decrease the density of foams, whereas the mono-alcohols that have a high chain length of more than six carbons increased the density of foams.
-The mechanical properties of these PU foams indicated that they change with the density of PU foams.
-By increasing the concentration of mono-alcohols, the results coming from the compressive test shows us a low deformation of the flexible PU foams, due to the high flexibility of the material.
-The use of mono-alcohols could represent a good alternative for a variety of industrial applications in the production of polyurethane.
+The results showed that the addition of different monoalcohols as a second reactive component in the polyurethane composition affects the selected properties of the obtained material.
+PU foams were prepared with a high concentration of monoalcohols containing a maximum of four carbon atoms with a straight-chain and branched-chain; they decrease the density of the foams, whereas the monoalcohols having a high chain length of more than six carbons increase the density.
+The mechanical properties of these PU foams change with the density.
+By increasing the concentration of the monoalcohols, the results from the compressive test show us a low deformation of the flexible PU foams, which is due to the high flexibility of the material.
+The use of monoalcohols could be a good alternative for a wide range of industrial applications in the production of polyurethanes.
+Whereby the above results lead us to the fourth and fifth thesis points.